renanmfd/baladecoco/docroot/sites/all/modules/contrib/advagg/README.txt

 located at `admin/config/development/performance/advagg/info`.
 This page provides debugging information.
 There are no configuration options here.

- - Hook Theme Info: Displays the process_html order.
+ - Hook Theme Info: Displays the `process_html` order.
+Used for debugging.
+ - Hook Render Info: Displays the scripts and styles render callbakcs.
 Used for debugging.
  - CSS files: Displays how often a file has changed.
  - JS files: Displays how often a file has changed.
  - Modules implementing AdvAgg CSS/JS hooks: Lets you know what modules are